by Marti Cardi, Esq. - Vice President, Product Compliance

 Leave Laws Protecting Domestic Violence Victims

-U.S. jurisdictions continue to add laws mandating job-protected leave of absence and providing employment protections when an employee or a family or household member is a victim of domestic or sexual violence such as Missouri, California, Colorado, Connecticut, Florida, Hawaii, Illinois, Kansas, Maine, Massachusetts, Minnesota, Nevada, New Jersey, New Mexico, New York, North Carolina, Oregon and Washington.
+U.S. jurisdictions continue to add laws mandating job-protected leave of absence and providing employment protections when an employee or a family or household member is a victim of domestic or sexual violence such as Missouri, California, Colorado, Connecticut, Florida, Hawaii, Illinois, Kansas, Maine, Massachusetts, Nevada, New Jersey, New Mexico, New York, North Carolina, Oregon and Washington.
 We’ve previously written about these domestic violence leave laws, here, here and here.
 In addition, and more recently, U.S. jurisdictions are also providing employees with paid time off through their family and medical leave legislation.

 Although these laws vary, the types of activities protected by these laws typically include getting medical attention, attending counseling sessions, seeking legal assistance, attendance in court proceedings, communicating with an attorney, and/or relocating to a permanent or temporary residence.